Rear-Facing Car Seats

-Children should use rear-facing car seats in the back seat as long as possible to the rear-facing height and weight limits for the seat (even up to age 2 or 3).
+Children should use rear-facing car seats in the back seat until at least age 2 and for as long as possible (even up to age 4) to the rear-facing height and weight limits for the seat.
 If your car seat has a rear-facing weight limit of 22 pounds or less, you should change to a convertible car seat with higher rear-facing limits and keep rear-facing for longer.
 Leg crowding is expected and okay.
 It does not cause harm as long as the child is within the weight and height limits for the seat.

 Rear-Facing Car Seat Safety Tips